ThomasKliszowski/email_builder/README.md

 Before using this app, you must launch few commands.

-1. Ensure that you have NodeJS installed.
+1. Ensure that you have NodeJS installed, e.g. on Mac OSX:
     ```
     brew install nodejs
     ```